 In LoadRunner, the Average Response Time Graph is used to plot the graph for the response time of each transaction during the performance test.
 Now, here is a question What is response time, so “Transaction Response time” refers to the time that elapses between when a user does an action on the web page like press the ‘Order’ button till he gets the order number from the server.
 In simple words the time between when the first byte (of request) is sent to the server till the last byte (of response) is received from the server.
 This response time also includes network delay time.
 To get more information about response time, refer to the article “What does come under a simple”Response Time”?”.

 Graph Axes Representation:

-- X-axis: This graph having elapsed time on X-axis.
+- X-axis: This graph has elapsed time on the X-axis.
 The elapsed time may be relative time or actual time as per the graph’s setting.
-This also shows a complete duration of your test without applying any filter.
+This also shows the complete duration of your test without applying any filter.

-- Y-axis: It shows the average of transaction response time (in seconds)
+- Y-axis: It shows the average transaction response time (in seconds)

-How to read Average Transaction Response Time Graph?
+How to read the Average Transaction Response Time Graph?

 The bottom table has some columns like line colour, scale, measurement (i.e. name of transactions) minimum, maximum, average, standard deviation etc. The numbers in the table help to validate the defined NFRs for a particular transaction.

 As stated earlier, LoadRunner uses the ‘Average Transaction Response Time’ graph to represent the average time taken to perform transactions during each second of the test.
 If you run a test with 5 Virtual Users and 1 transaction (say Login) and get the response time: